-- The student can receive up to three (3) days out-of-school suspension, and a parent/guardian conference will be scheduled prior to admittance. - Parent/guardian and student will be provided information concerning voluntary drug and alcohol treatment programs. - The student may elect to participate in a voluntary drug/alcohol abuse counseling program with attendance verification submitted to the school administration.
-Upon choice of this option, the student will be readmitted.
-If counseling is not elected, the student may be suspended from school for an additional five (5) days by the superintendent.
-The student and his/her parent/guardian must attend a readmission conference during the suspension.
-At the end of the five (5) days, the student will be readmitted. - The principal or his designee will attempt to develop with the parent/guardian and the student a procedure that will outline the responsibilities of the parent/guardian, the student and the school in an effort to keep any further offenses from occurring.
+- The student can receive up to three (3) days out-of-school suspension, and a parent/guardian conference will be scheduled prior to admittance. - Information concerning voluntary drug or alcohol treatment programs will be given to the student and his/her parent/guardian.
+The principal or his designee will require evidence of the student's enrollment and/or participation in a voluntary program prior to the student's admittance to school. - Appropriate law enforcement officials will be notified. - The principal or his designee will attempt to develop with the parent/guardian and the student a procedure that will outline the responsibilities of the parent/guardian, the student and the school in an effort to keep any further offenses from occurring.